Jeremy Barnes identifies seven ways to alleviate the condition experienced by many tennis players, Tennis Elbow.

-(Non-steroid anti-inflammatory drugs) – Ibuprofen and similar NSAIDs are an excellent way of reducing inflammation, both in the form of tablets and creams.
+(Non-steroid anti-inflammatory drugs) – Ibuprofen and similar NSAIDs are an excellent way of reducing inflammation, both tablets and creams.

-Massage and manipulation methods applied by qualified physiotherapists can help to relieve the injury.
+Massage and manipulation methods applied by qualified physiotherapists can help relieve the injury.
 Strengthening the forearm muscles through various exercises is another way of helping to get rid of the problem.
 Adding muscle will take some of the strain away from the tendon.

-Providing additional support to the tendon by wearing a brace or strapping helps the recovery phase as well.
-Many chemists sell supports that have been specifically designed to relieve tennis elbow and offer a range of different sizes.
-However, as soon as the issue starts to feel better, it is best to remove the strapping to prevent muscle waste from relying on the support.
+Providing additional support to the tendon by wearing a brace or strapping helps the recovery phase.
+Many chemists sell supports specifically designed to relieve tennis elbow and offer a range of different sizes.
+However, as soon as the issue feels better, it is best to remove the strapping to prevent muscle waste from relying on support.

 When resting is not an option, an injection may be administered.
-Professional sportspeople will often use these to enable them to continue playing, particularly if there is an important match/event that they do not want to miss out on.
+Professional sportspeople will often use these to enable them to continue playing, mainly if there is a critical match/event that they do not want to miss out on.
 The injection is an effective way of reducing the pain, for a short period at least.
-Having this kind of treatment is not considered by medical professionals as a way of getting rid of tennis elbow but more a means of getting through it without pain.
+Having this kind of treatment is not considered by medical professionals to get rid of the tennis elbow but more a means of getting through it without pain.

+Surgery involves removing the part of the damaged tendon and is only a last resort method of treatment.
 In some severe cases, usually, after all the other methods have been tried and failed, surgery may be recommended.
-This would only generally be the case if the person has been suffering a lot of pain and for a considerable amount of time with no signs of improvement.
-Surgery involves removing the part of the tendon that is damaged and is only a last resort method of treatment.
+This would only generally be the case if the person has been suffering a lot of pain and with no signs of improvement for a considerable amount of time.
 Read more info here on Medline Plus.